ytanikin/pr-conventional-commits/README.md

 This GitHub Action checks that the PR title adheres to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 If the PR title contains a valid task type and optionally a task number, it labels the PR based on the task type.

-### Why Conventional Commits?
+### Why PR Conventional Commits?

 - **Automatic Generation of CHANGELOGs**: With Conventional Commits, CHANGELOGs can be automatically generated, making it easier for users to find what's changed between releases.
 - **Explicitly Communicate Nature of Changes**: Conventional commits establish a clear guideline, making it easier for people to contribute to your projects.
 - **Simple Navigation through Git History**: Conventional commits make it easy to identify the nature of changes (fix, feat, chore, etc.) when searching through the git commit history.
 - **Compatibility with Semantic Versioning (SemVer)**: Conventional Commits provides a structured format for commit messages, which aligns with SemVer and helps understand version changes without reading the code.
 - **Labeling PRs**: By labeling PRs based on the task type, it provides a visual indication of the nature of changes and helps in organizing and prioritizing PR reviews.
+- **Breaking Change**: Adding a `!` in the PR title will automatically assign the breaking change label to the PR.
 - **Filtering by labels**: You can filter out specific labels in GitHub Pull Requests UI

 ### Inputs

 - `task_types` (required): An array of task types.
 Example: `["feat","fix","docs","test","ci","refactor","perf","chore","revert"]`.